-The functional diagrams describe the default input, output, programmable LED, and function-to-function connections of default configuration.
-The default connections can be viewed and changed with PCM600 according to the application requirements, if necessary.
+The functional diagrams describe the default input, output, programmable LED and function-to-function connections of default configuration.
+The default connections can be viewed and changed with PCM600 according to the application requirements.

-The analog channels, measurements from CTs and VTs have fixed connections to the different function blocks inside the IED.
+The analog channels and the measurements from CTs and VTs have fixed connections to the different function blocks inside the IED.
 Exceptions from this rule are the 12 analog channels available for the disturbance recorder function.
 These channels are freely selectable and a part of the disturbance recorder's parameter settings.

-The signal marked with 3I represents the three phase currents from the terminal side of the motor.
-The signal marked with 3IB represents the three phase currents from the neutral side of the motor.
-The signal Io represents the measured residual current, fed from either residually connected CTs or an external core balance CT or neutral CT, depending on application.
+The signal marked with $\exists I$ represents the three-phase currents.
+The signal $I \circ$ represents the measured residual current, fed from either residually connected CTs or an external core balance CT or neutral CT depending on application.

-The signal marked with 3U represents the three phase system voltages on the bus.
+The signal marked with 3U represents the three-phase system voltages on the bus.
 These inputs are connected in Delta, which are typically fed from open-delta (V connected) VTs from the system.
-When star connected VT is available in the system, the VT inputs in the IED are star connected and configuration setting is suitably changed.
-In addition, the signal marked with Uo represents the measured residual voltage via open-delta connected VTs.
+When a star-connected VT is available in the system, the VT inputs in the IED are star-connected and configuration setting is suitably changed.
+In addition, the signal marked with Uo represents the measured residual voltage via open-delta-connected VTs.

-The signal marked Usyn is measured from the VT on the terminal side of the motor.
+The signal marked Usyn is measured from the VT on the feeder side of the breaker.
 This signal is used to check synchronizing purposes.
-The input is fixed to phase-to-phase voltage U12 from motor terminal.
+The input is fixed to phase-to-phase voltage U12 from the system.
+Care is taken in setting the synchrocheck function with the correct phase angle correction, especially in applications such as voltages fed to synchrocheck across a transformer with vector shift.